MrAMS/Backup-Real-Matters/README.md

 ### Run daily

-Also, you can add a service to systemd to run backup script on OS startup.
+Also, you can use `crontab` to run script daily.

 ```shell
 $ dirname "$(readlink -f ./main.sh)" # get the absolute path